student with robots

 Pierce was one of several metro Atlanta school district representatives who recently participated in a meeting hosted by Georgia Tech to discuss an initiative to expand access to computer science (CS) education.

 Georgia Tech’s Constellations Center for Equity in Computing hosted the meeting with seven metro Atlanta school districts, the Georgia Department of Education, and others.
 The meeting was part of ongoing efforts to ensure all secondary education students have the resources to build their computing skills and computational knowledge.
+The initiative, Computer Science for Atlanta (CS4ATL), is another stride in providing equitable (CS) access to all Atlanta Metro students.

 The school districts participating were Clayton, Cobb, DeKalb, Fulton, and Gwinnett counties, Atlanta Public Schools, and Decatur City Schools.
 Teachers and career, technical, and agricultural education representatives from these districts convened to explore how to effectively integrate computer science into their curricula.